AidanAlr/soundchartspy/README.rst

     pip install -e 'git+https://github.com/AidanAlr/soundchartspy.git#egg=soundchartspy'

-Make sure to set up your API key and app ID in order to access the SoundCharts API.
-Detailed setup instructions can be found in the documentation.
+Make sure to you have contacted SoundCharts and have purchased a plan providing the required app id and api key.

 About
 =====